rakki194/yipyap/docs/settings.md

 });
 ```

-Remember to:
-- Update documentation when adding settings
-- Test all aspects of new settings
-- Consider backward compatibility
-- Follow existing patterns
-- Keep settings organized
-- Consider performance implications
+When adding new settings to the application, it's crucial to maintain comprehensive documentation that reflects all changes.
+Every aspect of new settings should be thoroughly tested to ensure reliability and proper functionality.
+Backward compatibility must be carefully considered to prevent disruption for existing users.

+Always follow the established patterns in the codebase to maintain consistency and make the code easier to understand for other developers.
+Settings should be organized in a logical manner that makes sense to both developers and users.
+Finally, consider the performance implications of any new settings, especially those that might affect the application's responsiveness or resource usage.